boucadair/rfc3535-20years-later/draft-ietf-nmop-rfc3535-20years-later.md

 The complexity of developing and maintaining these means of operation is huge, as it is required to to cover many OSes and vendors along the lifetime of the network device.

-Network models for the realization of services provide some "level" of abstraction and then automation.
+Network models for the realization of services provide some "level" of abstraction and then allows for for more automation.

 ## Distinct Networks, Distinct Management Requirements {#sec-distinct}